 My parents taught me to love the Lord and modeled faithful service in the church from my youngest memories.
 As I grew older and personally committed my life to Christ, I had a growing desire to serve in missions.
 When I was in high school, I put a map of Africa up on the wall next to my bed and began to pray.
 The Lord providentially directed my steps and increased my vision, culminating in our family being commissioned and sent out as missionaries to serve in Cameroon in 2002.

 In 2017, Aaron was asked to direct the Tyndale Center for Bible Translation at The Master’s Seminary.
-He taught courses in translation, exegesis, and linguistics until, in 2020, we were invited to serve with unfoldingWord.
+He taught courses in translation, exegesis, and linguistics until, in 2020, we were invited to train translators in Africa.
+For more information about our ministry, please sign up for our regular updates.

 Growing up in a Christian home in Korea, I saw my parents and grandparents faithfully serving the Lord.
 Thanks to their example, I placed my faith in Christ and from a young age desired to serve Him.
 After graduating from college, the Lord directed my heart toward missions and the ministry of Bible translation.
 In 2000, my husband and I joined Wycliffe Bible Translators and served primarily in Cameroon until 2014.

-In 2020, we were invited to join unfoldingWord and contribute to their efforts to support churches around the globe in Bible translation.
+In 2020, we moved to Orlando, FL, to support churches around the globe in Bible translation.

 We are blessed to have three girls: Rebecca, Ruth, and Rachel.
 Our older two girls are attending college.
 Our youngest, Rachel, is in high school.